[Bone Charm Peddler]

 A long time ago I wrote up some scenes and fluff for the Hive World of Volg, which is part of the Calixis Sector (and thereby the official background for the 1st edition of DarkHeresy).
 One of this contributions was the Bone Charm Peddler, which I know release again (with better grammar).

 In Volg, it is a rare thing for the masses to die of old age (or more precisely, from organ failure induced by accumulated environmental toxins).
 Most are claimed by violence, disease and accidents.
 Thereby, those who expired nigh naturally are believed to have been lucky in there live time.
-There bodies are sometimes kept away from the regular recyclers (for a “fee”) and handed to more specialized hand.
-The cleaned bones are returned to the family, and the skull is kept in the household (so the spirit of the ancestor may protect the family) while the other bones (if not obviously deformed or broken in there lifetime) are sold by the family as charms.
+There bodies are sometimes kept away from the regular recyclers (for a “fee”) and handed to more specialized hands.
+The cleaned bones are returned to the family, and the skull is kept in the household (so that the spirit of the ancestor may protect the family).
+The other bones (if not obviously deformed or broken in there lifetime) are sold by the family as charms.

 Bone Charms are Rare in Volg (population already taken into account), and the PC are lucky to meet a hawker.
-If they approach him, they do good to mutter something to express their condolence, so.
+If they approach him, they do good to mutter something to express their condolence.
 This is an old custom and it would be perceived as rude if it would not be adhered to.
-Even worse, the spirit of the dead might be angered and the charm could turn into curse instead.
+Even worse, the spirit of the dead might be angered and the charm could turn into a curse instead (so the folklore goes).

 The actual price and effect is of a Bone Charm is up to the GM (Suggestion: 5 to 10 thrones).
 Smaller bones are favored (since they are less awkward to carry on person), and they at least count as a charm.